 How are APRNs being held back?

-To date, 22 states have modernized their laws governing APRNs to be in line with the national model.
+To date, many states have modernized their laws governing APRNs to be in line with the national model.
 In Florida, APRNs are being held back.

 How can I help?